 - Recreation — Parks, Gardens, Museums, Shopping areas.

-(vii) List one reason why the researchers recommend that the formulation of a tourism strategy in the North-Eastern States of India be sustainable.
+(vii) List one reason why the researchers recommend that the formulation of a tourism strategy in the northeastern states of India be sustainable.
 [1]

 Answer: